berndab/neural_network/README.md

 ### Feature with Potential Outliers

-The feature ASK_AMT has a very wide distribution of values, 75% of all values are amounts of $5000 dollar.
+The feature ASK_AMT has a very wide distribution of values, 75% of all values are exactly $5000 dollars.
 Yet the mean is $2,769,198.68, the standard deviation is $87,130,452.44, and the maximum value is $8,597,806,340.00.
-This indicate that there of the 25% of values in the top quartile which is 8,5745 values, there is a large number of ask amount values that are in the millions and billions which skews the distribution of values for this feature.
-The model testing process will be designed to excludes a portion of these values in the top 25% which may be considered outliers to determine how removing these outlier values affects the accuracy of the model's prediction.
+This indicate that the 25% of values in the top quartile are values exceeding higher than $50000 which are skewing the distribution of values for this feature.
+The model training and testing notebook module have an outlier exclusion variable that filters out any ASK_AMT value equal to or grater then the variable value.
+This enables the execution of training and testing cycles with ASK_AMT outliers filtered out of the training and testing data set to determine how removing outliers  affects accuracy of the model.

 <table>
    <thead>